 - Bring a towel for visits to local hot springs and pools.

-- As tourism increases in Iceland, it is essential when you visit, keeping sustainability in mind.
+- As tourism increases in Iceland, it is essential when you visit to keep sustainability in mind.
 What keeps Iceland so unique is the raw, untouched beauty.
-If we don’t take our responsibility to protect where we visit, that will not be preserved.
+If we don’t take responsibility to protect where we visit, that will not be preserved.
 Leave your heart there, not your footprints.

 - Iceland is one of the windiest places on the planet.
 The car rental agencies warn you to hold the car door tightly when opening, or it could be blown off.
 Take their warning to heart; they are not kidding.

 - This is a country with a high concentration of writers, artists, and musicians.
 There is a deep art culture with many talents.

 - Icelandic’s speak excellent English.
 Since people come from all over the world here to work in the travel industry you will hear them often speak English among themselves.